Sebazzz/sebazzz.github.io/_posts/2016-06-07-ordered-tests-with-nunit-mstest-xunit-pt3-nunit.md

 Another limitation is that we currently don't schedule the dependencies of a test to be run when a test is scheduled.
 We will look at that in a future blog post.

 The third obvious limitation is that when a dependency of a test fails, the test is still executed while it should be ignored (marked as 'not runnable') similar to what happens when a test (fixture) setup method fails.

+The fourth limitation, but this is only a small one, is that when you instruct NUnit to run the failed tests first, it will ignore the dependencies of that test (see also limitation two above).

 ### Tooling support
 How does the tooling support ordered tests?